Flood-hit farmers call for National Rivers Authority to be reinstated

 Since 2014, Mr Winslade said a certain amount of maintenance has been done to pinch points along the River Parrett and the River Tone, which has “helped hugely”.

-But long-term investment in river maintenance is what is really required.
+But long-term investment in river maintenance is what is really required, he added.

 Chronic underinvestment